gaehlerm/SoftwareEngineering/README.md

 Please give me feedback on the book.
 Either as a merge request or by email, marco.gaehler@gmx.ch

+If you prefer to have the book as a pdf, let me know.
+I can send it to you.

 This is a book about software engineering, similar to Clean Code by Robert Martin.
 So far it is only a rough draft.
 There is still a lot to write.
 Especially some chapters feel like they were too short.
 Anyone who feels like it may help improving this book.
 Just create an MR. And my English could be better...

 The first half of the books seems more or less OK, the second half needs some serious reworking.